Meromorphic Hodge moduli spaces for reductive groups in arbitrary characteristic

 \begin{prop} Let $k$ be an algebraically closed field over $S$, and let $(E, \nabla)$ be point in $\hodge_G(k)$.
 Let $E_P$ denote the canonical $\nabla$-compatible parabolic reduction of $E$.
-Then the following conditions are satisfied: \begin{enumerate}[(1)] \item The degree $d_{E_P} \in X_*(Z_{L}^{\circ})_{\mathbb{Q}}$ is $P$-dominant. \item The associated $L$-bundle with meromorphic $t$-connection $(E_L, \nabla_L)$ under the quotient morphism $P \twoheadrightarrow L$ is semistable. \end{enumerate} \end{prop} \begin{proof} This follows from a similar argument as in the proofs of (i) and (ii) in the proof of \cite[Prop.
-10.11]{rho-sheaves-paper}.
+Then the following conditions are satisfied: \begin{enumerate}[(1)] \item The degree $d_{E_P} \in X_*(Z_{L}^{\circ})_{\mathbb{Q}}$ is $P$-dominant. \item Let $L$ denote the Levi quotient of $P$.
+Then the associated $L$-bundle with meromorphic $t$-connection $(E_L, \nabla_L)$ under the quotient morphism $P \twoheadrightarrow L$ is semistable. \end{enumerate} \end{prop} \begin{proof} This follows from a similar argument as in the proofs of (i) and (ii) in the proof of \cite[Prop.
+6.11]{rho-sheaves-paper}.
 The proof of (i) (in our case (1)) goes through in the same way.
 For the proof of (ii) (in our case (2)) one just needs to observe that the lifted parabolic reduction under $q: P \to \overline{P}$ is $\nabla$-compatible. \end{proof}

 \begin{prop}[Behrend's conjecture] Suppose that $G$ satisfies the low height property (LH) (see \Cref{defn: low height property}).
 Let $k$ be an algebraically closed field, and let $(E, \nabla) \in \hodge_{G}(k)$ be a meromorphic $t$-connection.
 Let $(E_{P}, \lambda)$ be the canonical HN weighted parabolic HN reduction provided by Proposition \ref{prop: weak theta stratification}.
 Then the set of first order deformations $\text{Def}_{\nabla}(E_{P})$ (Definition \ref{defn: deformations of parabolic reductions}) consists of only one element. \end{prop} \begin{proof} We denote by $t$ the image of $(E,\nabla)$ under $\hodge_{G} \to \mathbb{A}^1_S$.
 Let $\mathfrak{p}$ denote the Lie algebra of the parabolic subgroup $P \subset G_k$.
 The adjoint representation induces an action of $P$ on $\mathfrak{g}_k/\mathfrak{p}$ via a homomorphism $\rho: P \to \GL(\mathfrak{g}_k/\mathfrak{p})$.
 The associated vector bundle $\rho_*(E_P):= \Ad(E)/\Ad(E_P)$ is equipped with the meromorphic $t$-connection induced by $\Ad(\nabla)$.
 By \Cref{prop: parabolic reductions deformations}, deformations of the compatible parabolic reduction $E_P$ are in bijection with sections $s: \cO_{C_k} \to \Ad(E)/\Ad(E_P)$ such that $\Ad(\nabla)(s) =0$.
 Such flat sections correspond to homomorphisms of vector bundles with meromorphic $t$-connection $s: \cO_{C_k}\to \Ad(E)/\Ad(E_P)$, where $\cO_{C_k}$ is equipped with the standard meromorphic $t$-connection $t \cdot d$ induced by the exterior differential $d$.
 To conclude the proposition, we shall show that any such $s$ is $0$.
 As in the proofs of \cite[Thm.
 4.1, Prop.
 6.10]{biswas-holla-hnreduction}, there is a filtration of $\mathfrak{g}_k/\mathfrak{p}$ by $P$-subrepresentations